Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Wondering what types of college degrees you can earn after a bachelor's degree?

-While many students stop after they earn an undergraduate degree, other graduates — motivated by employment requirements or simply a curious mind — opt to go back to college to go further with their subject of choice.
+While many students stop after earning an undergraduate degree, other graduates — motivated by employment requirements or simply a curious mind — opt to go back to college to go further with their subject of choice.

 Typically, master's programs require successful completion of 30 to 60 semester credits.
 Some master's programs are shorter and can be earned in a year, depending on the college and how many classes the student takes.